-Aspen Journalism board
+Aspen Journalism's board of directors

 Tim McFlynn, chair